Hits Radio South Yorkshire: News

 Hits Radio South Yorkshire broadcasts local news bulletins hourly from 6 am–7 pm on weekdays, and from 7 am–1 pm on Saturdays and Sundays.
 Headlines are broadcast on the half-hour during weekday breakfast and drivetime shows, alongside traffic bulletins.

 National bulletins from Sky News Radio are carried overnight with bespoke networked bulletins on weekend afternoons, usually originating from the Hits Radio Leeds newsroom.

 Big John @ Breakfast

 Big John @ Breakfast was the breakfast show on Hits Radio South Yorkshire, and was on air from 2000 to 2025.
-It was presented by "Big" John Harrison and Liesl Soards, along with producer James Crookes.
+It was presented by "Big" John Harrison and Liesl Soards, along with producer James Crookes and Big Scottish Jack the famous kilt-clad bodybuilder.
 The show was broadcast live across South Yorkshire weekdays from 6am to 10am and in its final years was the only locally produced programme on the station.
 The programme ended on 6 June 2025 and was replaced by a new national breakfast show.
 During its time on air, the show was recognised by the wider radio industry, most notably as winner of the "Best Breakfast Show" Gold award at the 2002 New York Radio Awards and as "Breakfast Show of the Year" at the 2015 Arqiva Radio Awards.
+"Big John's Bagpipe Anthems" was a favourite part of the show in its latter years, with Big John playing versions of popular songs on his bagpipes.